AmrutaIdagunji/PEARL/README.md

 ### 2. **Upload Clinical Protocols**

-Upload one clinical trial protocols (PDFs only).
-These will be evaluated against the selected guidance documents.
+Upload a clinical trial protocol (PDF only).
+It will be evaluated against the selected guidance documents.
+A sample protocol is included in this repository under the folder named "sample protocols" for you to try out.

 ### 3. **Submit for Evaluation**